aidenybai/million/.github/CONTRIBUTING.md

 1. Fork this repository and clone it to your local machine
 2. Make sure you have `pnpm` installed.
 If you don't, run `npm install -g pnpm`
-3. Install all packages with the `pnpm` command in the project root.
+3. Install all packages with the `pnpm install` command.
 4. Run `pnpm welcome` to get onboarded.
 5. Read the [wiki](https://github.com/aidenybai/million/wiki) to understand the internals.

-## Required Steps
+## Required Steps:

 - Write tests for all of your code and ignore any lines that do not need to be tested.
 - Do not commit your `package-lock.json` or `yarn.lock` files from NPM